 Safeguarding and promoting the welfare of children is everyone's responsibility.
-In order to fulfil this responsibility effectively, each professional should make sure their approach is Model Child Protection Policy for Schools
+In order to fulfil this responsibility effectively, each professional should make sure their approach is child centred.
+This means that they should consider, at all times, what is in the best interests of the child.